liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/03-using-sync-desktop.markdown

 ![Figure 4: The Preferences menu's *General* tab contains settings for Sync's general behavior.](../../../../images/sync-preferences-general-01.png)

-Finally, the Preferences menu's *Network* tab controls how Sync transfers data with your @product@ servers.
+Finally, the Preferences menu's *Network* tab controls how Sync transfers data with your @sharepoint@ servers.
 It contains the following options:

 **Download Rate:** To limit the rate at which Sync downloads data, select *Limit to* and then specify the rate.